mishave/COIT11222/Week7/Question3.md

 - `title = values[0].strip()`, `author = values[1].strip()`, and `publication_year = int(values[2].strip())` extract the title, author, and publication year from the list of values, and remove any leading and trailing whitespace from the title and author.
 The `int(...)` function converts the publication year to an integer.
 - `lst.append(Book(title, author, publication_year))` creates a new `Book` object with the extracted values and adds it to the list `lst`.

 The following part of the `main.py` file reads data from a "books.txt" file, creates several new `Book` objects, adds them to a list, and then writes this updated list to a new "books2.txt" file.
-This segment of the code will be explained in the next update of this document.

 ```python
 # Read the books file